AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 ## IMPORTANT!!! - to edit kernel arguments use `ostree kargs --editor` if using an immutable distro

+## IMPORTANT!!! - if using an immutable distro with distrobox - install `Podman Desktop` via flatpak

 ## IMPORTANT!!! - If you use an immutable distro - disable automatic updates (if in KDE it is done via the GUI, check `KDE-Settings.md`), use `update-fedora` script or manually update via `rpm-ostree` (`--preview` to check changes, `upgrade` to update)

 ## IMPORTANT!!! - If you're on an immutable distro and have a NVIDIA GPU - read through `RPMFusion-Immutable-HowTO.md` file on how to setup RPMFusion correctly.